Clemapfel/jluna/docs/manual.md

 | `unsafe` | `0.049703ms` | `0.94%` |
 | `jluna::Array` | `0.074531ms` | `51.3658%` |

-Once again, `unsafe` is very close to the C-API, 1% being far below the target 5% overhead. `jluna::Array` is obviously slower, however, as we've seen before, dealing with proxy usually incurs a 10x to 60x overhead.
-With `jluna::Array`, this overhead is reduced to 0.5x, despite offering all the same features a regular proxies do.
-This makes them a good choice for regular users, users who are after optimal performance should stick the `unsafe` library instead.
+Once again, `unsafe` is very close to the C-API, 1% being far below 5%.

+`jluna::Array` is obviously slower.
+However, unlike we've seen so far, it only incurs an overhead of 0.5x, compared to the 1x - 2x overhead of previous sections.
+This is, despite `jluna::Array` being a proxy.
+This shows how much more optimized `jluna::Array` is when compared to regular proxies benchmarked before.

+Whether 0.5x overhead is acceptable, depends on the user and application.
+What is out of the question, though, is that `jluna::Array` offers a very safe and convenient way of interacting with data of any size, type or dimensionality.
+When we resort to the `unsafe` library, we incur the huge risk inherent to handling raw memory.
+Sometimes, this risk is a necessary one, however.

 ---

 ### Benchmark: Constructing `jluna::Task`

-With all the wrapping going on to make `jluna::Task` be able to execute C-API functions, you may expect there to be a significant overhead to creating a task.
-Let's find out if this is indeed true, we've already seen that calling the C++ function itself introduces a ~2% overhead, any additional overhead would be due to task construction (including its futures) itself.
+With all the wrapping that needs to take place, for any C++-side function to be executable from within a Julia-side task, user may worry about the incurred overhead.

+In this example, we are measuring the time it takes to create a `jluna::Task`, then execute it until conclusion.
+Note that each benchmark cycle runs **in sequence**.
+There is only a single thread available for the entire benchmark.
+Potential multi-threading related artifacts are therefore out of the question, we are not measuring parallel performance, only the overhead of construction.

+We compare this, to accomplishing the same task with `std::thread`, which would be the natural choice for executing C++ functions concurrently (if the C-API would allow us to).

 ```cpp
 // actual function